 The primary noise source in the vicinity of the proposed Banning to Maraschino subtransmission line upgrades (Yellow Line shown on Figures C-1 and C-3) is vehicle traffic on roadways and freeways in the immediate vicinity of the ROW.
 The Banning Airport, which may cause elevated noise levels near the ROW, is located approximately 600 feet east of this segment.
-This segment of ROW currently contains an existing single-circuit 115 kV subtransmission line; however, this line carries current only when the line is used as an emergency backup system.
-When the line does carry load, it creates corona noise.
-When not active, no permanent noise source is located within the ROW.
+This segment of ROW currently contains an existing single-circuit 115 kV subtransmission line energized at 115 kV (SCE, 2008b).
+It serves as an emergency line to Maraschino Substation in the event the preferred line is not operational.
+Therefore, the emergency line must stand ready at any time to carry load for Maraschino Substation if the preferred line is ever unable to do so.
+Since this line is energized, it generates corona-induced audible noise (SCE, 2008b).
 Medium-density residential areas are located within approximately 500 feet along the corridor in the City of Banning, concentrated along Charles Street, Wesley Street, and Porter Street.